Looking to travel to Europe safely and without hassle? Read on these Europe travel tips that will help you get around like a pro!

 Whenever you wander through Europe, one thing to keep in mind is access to toilets.
 While in some countries such as Portugal and Spain, you can enter any restaurant or café and use the toilet for free, this is not always the case.

-In some countries, shopping malls, bus stations, and other public places might have turnstiles to enter the bathroom.
+In some other countries, shopping malls, bus stations, and other public places might have turnstiles to enter the bathroom.
 Others even have dedicated staff to collect the money for the “entrance”.
 I’ve paid anywhere from 10 cents to 1 euro so it’s wise to keep small change with you.
 And beware restaurants may not allow people in bathrooms unless you’re a client.

 17Get to know the history